N Scale Rebuilt War Emergency 2-Bay Hoppers

 For reference go to the C&OHS-published book Chesapeake & Ohio Freight Cars 1937-1946 , available on chessiesop.com as BK-12-718.

 Chesapeake & Ohio began rebuilding their fleet of 3,000 War Emergency hoppers in 1952 with the bulk of the fleet converted by the end of 1954.
 The rebuilding brought a new paint scheme with the stacked name and the first edition of the C&O For Progress logo (in this case, special stencils were made to dodge the diagonal rib).
 These ready-to-run cars feature die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.
 From Bluford Shops.

 Pre-Orders remain open.
-Expected delivery is late 2020.
+Expected delivery is late summer/early fall 2021.

 Six road numbers available: 54349; 55051; 54607; 55228; 54983; 54760

 This product will be in stock on Thursday 30 September, 2021.